oisinmulvihill/stomper/README.md

 0.2.4
 ~~~~~

-OM: A minor relase fixing the problem whereby uuid would be installed on python2.5+.
+OM: A minor release fixing the problem whereby uuid would be installed on python2.5+.
 It
 is not needed after python2.4 as it comes with python.
 Arfrever Frehtes Taifersar Arahesis
 contributed the fix for this.